pomonam/kronfluence/CONTRIBUTING.md

 ## Setting Up Development Environment

 To contribute to `kronfluence`, you will need to set up a development environment on your machine.
-This setup includes all the dependencies required for linting, testing, and documentation.
+This setup includes all the dependencies required for linting and testing.

 ```bash
 git clone https://github.com/pomonam/kronfluence.git